Dance (with Foundation Year)

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

 This is a dynamic, physical exploration of the choreographic form, which will help to develop both your solo and ensemble skills through the study of a selection of contemporary choreographers and practical classes.
+This will culminate in a large- scale performance opportunity.

 You will examine in-depth the elements that go into making a successful dancer.
+You will work towards building strength and flexibility, injury prevention and technical details of the particular dance style.

 This is a historical, critical and vital look at the development of dance from a selection of times and places, specifically studying dance through modernism to the twenty-first century.